4141done/njs-memory-profiler/README.md

 # njs-memory-profiler
+**NOTE: Install via npm is currently in test and not recommended**
+> To install for now, clone the repo and copy "index.mjs" into your njs project folder.
+From your code you may then `import profiler from "./index.mjs";`.

 This is a small tool designed to allow you understand the per-request memory usage of your njs script in a non-production environment.

 ## TODO: